arcus/education_modules/annotations/AnnotationsTraining_LiaScript.md

 The Arcus Library Science team can help with preparing annotated data for archiving and sharing, choosing an appropriate sharing method, and preparing a NIH Data Management and Sharing Plan (DMSP).
 To reach out to the Library Science team, see the [following website for more information](https://chop365.sharepoint.com/sites/ResearchDataManagementandSharingSupport/SitePages/Grants.aspx?csf=1&web=1&e=tXImlr).

-<u>9.1 Arcus Archives and the Gold Standard Annotation Data Repository</u>
+_9.1 Arcus Archives and the Gold Standard Annotation Data Repository_

 The Arcus Archives is an organized collection of contributed research data from across the Research Institute at CHOP.
 Data deposited in the Arcus Archives is subsequently made available to other Arcus Users for analysis in their own research projects.
 [View here](https://chop.alationcloud.com/app/document/18397/overview) for a current list of all available archived research data and reference cohorts in the Arcus Archives.